Milestones:Westinghouse Atom Smasher, 1937

-The property has been bought by a developer, and the current (2 August 2019) status of the milestone plaque is unknown.
+The plaque was at Avenue A and West Street, Forest Hills, PA.
+Dedicated May 1985 - IEEE Pittsburgh Section The property has been bought by a developer, and the current (2 August 2019) status of the milestone plaque is unknown.
 According to this article, some parts of the atom smasher itself are still visible.
 Article on Westinghouse Atom Smasher

 Nearly half a century after its construction in 1937, the Westinghouse Atom Smasher was dedicated as an IEEE Electrical Engineering Milestone in a ceremony held in Pittsburgh, PA, on May 29, 1985.
 The IEEE History Committee established the Milestone program during the Centennial year as an ongoing means to commemorate events of national and international significance in the history of electrical and electronics engineering.